dilayercelik/dilayercelik.github.io/CV.md

 ---
 # Academic Awards

+- UCL Faculty Undergraduate Scholarship for Excellence (£3,000) (2021)

+- Jackson Lewis Scholarship Award for Best 2nd Year Student in the Faculty (£200) (2021)

+- Dean's List for Year 2 (2021)

+- Academic Excellence Scholarship from VUAmsterdam for their summer term (800euros) (2021)

 - Student Achievement Prize (£50) for overall performance in my first year (2019/20)

 - Nominated by the Board of Examiners for the competitive UCL Faculty Undergraduate Scholarship for Excellence (2020)

 ---
 # Extracurricular

-UCL Neuroscience Society, UCL Artificial Intelligence Society, UCL Francophone Society...
+- UCL Neuroscience Society, UCL Artificial Intelligence Society, UCL Francophone Society...

-**2019/20**

 - German Evening Classes (B2) at the Centre for Languages and International Education (UCL) for the spring term 2020
 - Participated in the Global Citizenship Programme (Outbreak Strand)